nyfair/foo_thbgm/readme.txt

 ﻿Usage:
-Move foo_thbgm.dll to your foobar2000's components directory.
+Install foo_thbgm.fb2k-component or move foo_thbgm.dll to your foobar2000's components directory.
 Move thxml file to your game's installation directory.
-Simply open thxml files by foobar2000, then enjoy your life!
+Open thxml files by foobar2000, then enjoy your life!

 Something you should know:
-Three new thbgm entries are added into foobar2000's playback menu.
+Four new thbgm entries are added into foobar2000's playback menu.

 Loop forever means BGM will always loop.
 Don't forget to disable loop forever mode when converting these BGMs.
-Read metadata will use foobar2000 built-in splitter to read real BGM file's music tag instead of thxml.
+Read metadata will use foobar2000's built-in splitter and decoder to read real BGM file's music tag instead of thxml.
 It's not a preset option since it will speed down unpack efficiency a lot.

-The plugin can also extract files from 緋想天or非想天則or幡紫竜's file archives, just drag these packages files into foobar2000's main window
-(e.g th123b.dat th105b.dat music.ac6), the extrated files will be created in a new folder under current path.
+The plugin can also extract files from raw binary stream or several type of file archives(緋想天or非想天則or幡紫竜), just check Extract Files option, the extrated files will be created in a new folder under current path.

 Some sound cards don't support play 神霊廟's ghost mode in Kernel Streaming or WASAPI becuase the frequency is 22050Hz.
-You could add resampler in DSP Manager or change the output setting to default.
+You could add resampler in DSP Manager or change the output setting to others.

 Feature:
 1. A-B loop for any audio format.